noi-techpark/realtimebus-v2/README.md

 ### Architecture

-The Server is written in [NodeJs](https://nodejs.org/) and is backed by a [PostgreSQL](https://www.postgresql.org) database.
+The server is written in [NodeJs](https://nodejs.org/) and is backed by a [PostgreSQL](https://www.postgresql.org) database.
-The RESTful interface is done using [Express.js](https://expressjs.com).
+The RESTful interface is implemented using [Express.js](https://expressjs.com).

-It uses Open Data provided by SASA.
+It uses both open and private data provided by SASA SpA-AG.
 The documentation about it can be found [here](http://opensasa.info).

 ### Install

 If you want to install this project, please refer to our [installation instructions](INSTALL.md).

-### Built With
+### Built with

 - [NodeJs](https://nodejs.org/) - The web framework used
 - [Express.js](https://expressjs.com) - RESTful interface